JRodrigoF/data_engineering_airflow/README.md

         describes the design decision behind every pipeline step

     minor
-        sign-up for early presentations
+        sign-up for early presentations - DONE
-        rename 'Notable Examples' in schema to 'Examples' check why neither ninja nor template_searchpath worked in the bash operator remove postgres sections from pipeline 1
+        rename 'Notable Examples' in schema to 'Examples' - DONE check why neither ninja nor template_searchpath worked in the bash operator remove postgres sections from pipeline 1
         write a version of the 'combined_examples' using pattern matching from python 3.10 -> R